 Usually, we provide specific shops in a city to showcase unique designers and concepts of local entrepreneurs.
 Since Beijing is so large, we wanted to pinpoint “areas” instead of “boutiques” so travelers can explore their wanderlusts and browse through streets freely on their own.
-We’ve filtered down to five areas that are vastly different, from touristy malls, to local designer-oriented areas, an art zone to traditional Chinese shops.
+We’ve filtered our list down to five areas that are vastly different, from touristy malls, to local designer-oriented areas, an art zone to traditional Chinese shops.
 We hope you can find beautiful souvenirs to bring home not only for family and friends, but something special for yourself too!

 Sanlitun Village 三里屯 – Best Local Designer Boutiques

 Chaoyang, BeijingChina (map)

 If you want to look for interesting boutiques that you can’t find anywhere else in the world, then head over to the sophisticated Sanlitun.
 One of the best shopping areas in Beijing makes an inspiring stroll where you can browse through boutiques like Brand New China (large space featuring local Chinese designers), and Design Phoenix, where you can check out zen-like ceramics.

 798 Art Zone – For Art Fanatics

 As the heart of contemporary art district in Beijing, 798 Art Zone is not only an Instagrammer’s dream it’s also where you can browse through thought-provoking art pieces.
 The eclectic area of coffeeshops and art galleries is also where creatives sell their art works.
 So if you’re keen on bringing home a piece of art, homeware or artful accessories, this is where you’ve gotta be.

 Wangfujing Shopping District 王府井大街 – The Fifth Avenue of Beijing